-Finding great products at an agreeable price is always a challenge; especially in sim racing!
-So, to take all the pressure off and leave you more time behind the wheel we have compiled a list of 7 of the best budget sim racing wheels to suit every racer.
+Finding a cheap sim racing wheel might seem like a tough task, given the high prices of many wheels out there.
+So, to take all the pressure off and leave you more time behind the wheel, I have compiled a list of the best budget sim racing wheels to suit every racer.

 - Logitech G29/G920 Driving Force